juanmirocks/mkpdf/README.md

 npx parcel serve --reporter parcel-reporter-mkpdf
 ```

 That's all!
-From then on, each time parcel builds an HTML (e.g., `dist/someFilename.html`), the PDF will be generated in the same folder and filename but with changed file extension (i.e., `dist/someFilename.pdf`).
+From then on, each time parcel builds an HTML (e.g., `dist/someFilename.html`), the PDF will be generated in the same folder, with same filename but with changed file extension (i.e., `dist/someFilename.pdf`).

 ## Coding